Washington DC Itinerary How To Plan a Trip to Washington DC by JetSettingFools.com

 If you exclude the White House tour from your Washington DC vacation planner, you should still get a look at the iconic building.
 It is possible – through gates – to see both the front and back of the White House.

-The National Mall, Washington DC
+The National Mall

-Stretching nearly 2 miles from the Capitol steps to the Lincoln Memorial, the National Mall features a myriad of monuments, museums and must-see sights.
-The Washington Monument stands at the center of the Mall and tree-lined paths through the park enable visitors to route their way to top destinations.
+Spending time on the National Mall is a must for your DC travel itinerary!
+Stretching nearly 2 miles from the Capitol steps to the Lincoln Memorial, the National Mall features a myriad of monuments and museums.
+The Washington Monument stands at the center of the Mall and tree-lined paths guide visitors along.

-National Mall Museums for Your DC Trip Planner
+Top National Mall Museums

-The Best Washington DC Memorials and Monuments
+Best Washington DC Memorials and Monuments

-When planning a trip to DC, there are dozens of monuments and memorials you could include in your Washington DC vacation itinerary.
+There are dozens of monuments and memorials you could include in your Washington DC vacation itinerary.
 While you will certainly stumble on several, there are a few Memorials on the National Mall that you will want to make a point to see.

 Washington Monument